POWER OF ATTORNEY

 We work with an estate planning attorney who can draft and your living trust to suit your specific situation and needs – our living trusts are not created with cookie-cutter computer software!
 We also include a pour over will to take care of the residue of the estate (personal belongings, furniture, jewelry, etc.) and include Power of Attorneys for Finance and Health as well as the notary services.
 We truly are your one-stop document preparation center.

-The best way to enjoy the future is to be prepared, so if you’re ready to have security and piece of mind for tomorrow, contact us today!
+The best way to enjoy the future is to be prepared, so if you’re ready to have security and peace of mind for tomorrow, contact us today!

 Fillable Forms for Living Trusts: